juanfernandes/juanfernandes-uk/src/stream/bye-bye-gmail.md

 ---
-layout: layouts/post.njk
+layout: "post"
-postImage: v1579162295/trianglify.png
-title: Bye  Bye Gmail
+title: "Bye Bye Gmail"
-description: That's it - I have finally deleted my Gmail account.
-I've been using a self-hosted email address for a year now and slowly switching email addresses on websites I still use.
+description: "That's it - I have finally deleted my Gmail account.
+I've been using a self-hosted email address for a year now and slowly switching email addresses on websites I still use."
 keywords:
   - gmail
   - google
   - privacy
   - privacy control
 date: 2021-03-05T00:00:00Z
-tags:
-- notes

 ---
 That's it - I have finally deleted my Gmail account.
 I've been using a self-hosted email address for a year now and slowly switching email addresses on websites I still use.